bparanj/crystal/electronics/components/diode.md

 A diode can be thought of as a type of electronic switch with specific characteristics.
 Here's how a diode functions similarly to a switch:

+PENDING

 Explain forward bias without adding anything else.
 What is forward bias?
 What electronic components can we forward bias?

 ### 1. Directional Current Flow:

-   - Forward Bias (Switch "On"):
+ Forward Bias (Switch "On"):

  When a diode is forward-biased (positive voltage applied to the anode and negative to the cathode), it allows current to flow through it.
 This is similar to closing a switch, which allows current to pass through a circuit.

-   - Reverse Bias (Switch "Off"):
+ Reverse Bias (Switch "Off"):

  When a diode is reverse-biased (positive voltage applied to the cathode and negative to the anode), it blocks current from flowing, just like an open switch that prevents current flow.

 Diode experiment demonstrates this idea.
 Copy it here.